ansible-community/antsibull-nox/docs/troubleshooting.md

 This often resolves the problems.

+## The wrong container engine is used for certain sessions

+For sessions that require a container engine, antsibull-nox tries to detect the appropriate one:

+1. For execution environment sessions (`ee-check`), one of Podman or Docker is determined when the session is started.
+   The behavior can be configured by the environment variable `ANTSIBULL_NOX_CONTAINER_ENGINE`.

+    If set to `podman` or `docker`, that container engine will be used.
+    If set to `auto`, `auto-prefer-docker`, or `auto-prefer-podman`, antsibull-nox will try to find the `podman` or `docker` CLI tools in the execution path and use that information to select the container engine to use.

+    The default value is `auto`.

+2. For ansible-test sessions, ansible-test itself detects whether to use Podman or Docker.
+   By default it prefers `docker` if both `docker` and `podman` are available.
+   If the environment variable `ANSIBLE_TEST_PREFER_PODMAN` is set to a non-empty value, it will prefer `podman` over `docker`.

+    If `ANSIBLE_TEST_PREFER_PODMAN` is not set,
+    but `ANTSIBULL_NOX_CONTAINER_ENGINE` is set to something other than `auto`, `ANSIBLE_TEST_PREFER_PODMAN` will be set to `""` (that is, prefer Docker) or `1` (that is, prefer Podman) accordingly.

 ## Differences between CI and local runs

 If you notice that your local tests report different results than CI,